Songonge/SQL-Projects/Spotify_Streams.md

 * **False**: 10432
 * **True**: 11095

-Now we write a query to find the average plays when shuffle mode is enabled.
+Now, we write a query to find the average plays when shuffle mode is enabled.
 ```
 SELECT
 	CASE